OLC-Bioinformatics/ConFindr/docs/usage.md

 - `ContamStatus`: The most important of all!
 Will read `True` if contamination is present in the sample, and `False` if contamination is not present.
 The result will be `True` if any of the following conditions are met:
 	- More than 1 contaminating SNV per 10000 base pairs examined was found.
 	- There is cross contamination between genera.
-- `PercentContam`: Based on the depth of the minor variant for sites with multiple bases, ConFindr guesses at what percent of your reads come from a contaminant.
-The more sequencing depth you have, the more accurate this will get.
-For lower levels of contamination (around 5 percent) this tends to get overestimated, but the number gets more accurate as contamination level increases, as well as sequencing depth.
-- `PercentContamStandardDeviation`: The standard deviation of the percentage contamination estimate.
-Very high values may indicate something strange is going on.
 - `BasesExamined`: The number of bases ConFindr examined when making the contamination call.
 Will usally be around 20kb for rMLST databases, and will vary when other databases are used.
 - `DatabaseDownloadDate`: Date that rMLST databases were downloaded, if you have them.
 As these are curated and updated regularly,